dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 **Figure 4-5.** Application Gateway Ingress Controller

 Kuberentes includes a built-in feature that supports HTTP (Level 7) load balancing, called [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 Ingress defines a set of rules for how microservice instances inside AKS can be exposed to the outside world.
-In the previous image, the ingress controller interprets the ingress rules and automatically configures the Azure Application Gateway for the AKS cluster.
+In the previous image, the ingress controller interprets the ingress rules configured for the cluster and automatically configures the Azure Application Gateway.
 Based on those rules, the Application Gateway routes traffic to microservices running inside AKS.
 The ingress controller listens for changes to ingress rules and makes the appropriate changes to the Azure Application Gateway.

 ## Azure API Management